 Dr. Q has practiced general and cosmetic dentistry at her private practice for over ten years.
 In that time she has established herself in the community and participates in several non-profit organizations.

-For more information about your treatment options or to schedule a free initial consultation, call our office in the Monrovia area at 626-599-9818.
+For more information about your treatment options or to schedule a initial consultation, call our office in the Monrovia area at 626-599-9818.